 - Gdon, or Dawon, is a sacred tigress in Tibetan and Hindu mythology that is ridden by the goddess Durga.

-- Goblins ride (normal-sized) wolves, while forest goblins ride giant spiders, and some night goblins ride cave squigs — balls of fungus, teeth and nasty temperament.
+- Goblins ride (normal-sized) wolves, forest goblins ride giant spiders, and some night goblins ride cave squigs — balls of fungus, teeth and nasty temperament.

 - "Riding dogs" are common mounts for small characters in many Dungeons & Dragons settings.

 - In The Legend of Zelda: Twilight Princess, the protagonist serves as a mount to his Ninja Butterfly while he is transformed into a wolf.
 Link himself rides a horse (or a ginormous boar on occasion).